leonlin97/Marketing-Analytics/README.md

 - Number of 2024 pass signups increased rapidly in September.
 This might be due to the approaching deadline for pass registration, so many people likely decided to purchase the pass to avoid missing the deadline.
 <img width="557" alt="image" src="https://github.com/leonlin97/Marketing-Analytics/assets/142073522/2fe93184-33d1-46ae-a288-27fc2a08bc45">

-## Project II: Visitor Segmentation and Conjoint Analysis with Linear Regression Model
+## Project II: Visitor Segmentation and Conjoint Analysis of Survey
 This project used `k-means clustering` method to build a behavioral segmentation model in order to better understand Lobsterland's passholders.

 Library used: `sklearn`,`matplotlib`, `seaborn`